 Alternative A requires seven stream crossings and removal of approximately two acres of forested riparian zone.
 Of the seven crossings, six are considered ephemeral ditches.
-No open water areas would be impacted by Alternative A.
+Alternative A's ROW footprint also occurs within 0.12 acre of open water.

 Alternative B requires two stream crossings and no impacts to open water areas.
 Both crossings are considered ephemeral ditches.
 Alternative B would require removal of approximately five acres of forested riparian zone.